adisar6402/clearplay/README.md

 ## License

-No license file is present in this repository.
-Licensing is pending; do not assume permission to reuse, distribute, or contribute code beyond the rights granted by the repository owner.
+Copyright © 2026 Abdulrahman Adisa Amuda.

+This project is currently proprietary.
+All rights are reserved unless otherwise stated.

+The source code, design, branding, assets, and other materials in this repository may not be reproduced, modified, distributed, or used commercially without prior permission from the project owner.